azproduction/relocating-to-berlin/README.md

 ### What are the main difficulties with living in Germany?

 **Mikhail Davydov**: Language, I guess.
 Locals are usually closed to non-German speaking people.

+### What about first-time expences when relocating?
+How much money it's better to have before the first payslip?

 ## Jobs